 The Company is a party to a loan agreement and a security agreement, each dated as of June 11, 2010, with CRL.
 The Company borrowed an aggregate of \$2.8 million under the loan agreement to finance improvements to the Company's biology and chemistry laboratories in Lawrence, Kansas.
 In December 2016, the loan was assigned to CHC, Inc., a related party, which owns 100% of CRL.
 Borrowings under the loan bear interest at a fixed rate equal to 6.0% per annum and the Company is required to make monthly payments of principal and interest, based on a 15-year straight-line amortization schedule.
 For each of the years ended December 31, 2015 and 2016, the Company recorded \$0.1 million of interest expense related to this loan.
 For each of the years ended December 31, 2015 and 2016, the Company made \$0.3 million in principal and interest payments under the loan.
-For each of the three months ended March 31, 2016 and 2017 (unaudited), the Company made \$0.1 million in principal and interest payments under the loan.
-As of December 31, 2015 and 2016, principal amounts owed under the loan agreement totaled \$1.9 million and \$1.7 million, respectively (see Note 6).
-As of March 31, 2017 (unaudited), principal amounts owed under the loan agreement totaled \$1.6 million (see Note 6).
+For the six months ended June 30, 2016 and 2017 (unaudited), the Company made \$0.1 million and \$0.1 million, respectively, of principal and interest payments under the loan.
+As of December 31, 2015 and 2016, principal amounts owed under the loan agreement totaled \$1.9 million (see Note 6).

 The Company is party to a master services agreement, effective as of May 20, 2013, with CRL under which the Company purchased and expects to continue to purchase laboratory services.
 Under the agreement, the Company has agreed to use CRL on an exclusive basis for laboratory testing needs.
 For the years ended December 31, 2015 and 2016, the Company recorded \$0.1 million and \$0.2 million, respectively, of research and development expense incurred under this agreement, of which less than \$0.1 million and \$0.1 million, respectively, were paid to CRL during those same periods.
 As of December 31, 2015 and 2016, total amounts owed to CRL for laboratory services were less than \$0.1 million, which amounts were included in accounts payable and accrued expenses.
-For the three months ended March 31, 2016 and 2017 (unaudited), the Company recorded less than \$0.1 million and \$0.1 million, respectively, of research and development expense incurred under this agreement, of which less than \$0.1 million was paid to CRL during each of those same periods.
-As of March 31, 2017 (unaudited), total amounts owed to CRL for laboratory services totaled less than \$0.1 million, which amount was included in accounts payable and accrued expenses.
+For the six months ended June 30, 2016 and 2017 (unaudited), the Company recorded less than \$0.1 million and \$0.2 million, respectively, of research and development expense incurred under this agreement, of which less than \$0.1 million was paid to CRL during each of those same periods.
+As of June 30, 2017 (unaudited), total amounts owed to CRL for laboratory services totaled less than \$0.1 million, which amount was included in accounts payable and accrued expenses.
 The Company is not committed to purchase any minimum amounts under the agreement.

 In 2015, the Company entered into an agreement with CRL under which the Company became a participating employer in CRL's 401(k) plan.
 For each of the years ended December 31, 2015 and 2016, the total amount of contributions made by employees of the Company under the plan was \$0.2 million.
-For the three months ended March 31, 2016 and 2017 (unaudited), the total amount of contributions made by employees of the Company under the plan was \$0.1 million and \$0.2 million, respectively.
+For the six months ended June 30, 2016 and 2017 (unaudited), the total amount of contributions made by employees of the Company under the plan was \$0.2 million and \$0.4 million, respectively.